Woolverstone Hall School

+Woolverstone Hall School was a secondary grammar boarding school.
 In the early 1950s the London County Council obtained use of Woolverstone Hall near Ipswich, Suffolk, and some 50 acre of adjoining land for the purpose of establishing a secondary grammar boarding school for London boys.
 The premises were previously occupied by the LNS Woolverstone, a branch of the London Nautical School, some students of which were permitted to complete their education in the new environment, which commenced experimentally in 1950.
 In September 1951, the new school formally opened with mostly new teaching staff under headmaster J. S. H. Smitherman.
 It became comprehensive in 1977, under the auspices of the Inner London Education Authority.
 The school closed in 1990 and the site was sold to the Girls' Day School Trust.
 In 1992 it became the home of Ipswich High School.